"Builds a professional software installer."

 Centurion Setup is an overall great software to use for building installers, whether they are directed to average users or professionals.
 You will certainly not hear any complaints from users regarding the installation process of your program.

-What's new in this version: Added an option to encrypt the installer.
+What's new in this version: Various minor improvements.

 Top user review